NickMonks/Monzowler/README.md

 - `204 No Content`: No matching pages found.
 - `500 Internal Server Error`: On failure to fetch data.

+# Architecture

+For information regarding the architecture of the project and deep dives please check docs/architecture.md.

 # Testing